-Fogging for Mosquito control will occur Thursdays at dusk (weather permitting, and depending on mosquito counts).
+Fogging for Mosquito control will occur Mondays & Thursdays at dusk (weather permitting, and depending on mosquito counts).

 Residents who do not wish to have their property sprayed are asked to inform the LGD of Pinawa Municipal Office, in writing, on an annual basis.